Aditya-Samant/HackIndia-Spark-3-2025-OnlyBugs/README.md

 The Certificate NFT System is a decentralized application (dApp) that allows users to issue, verify, and view certificates as Non-Fungible Tokens (NFTs) on the Ethereum blockchain.
 The application leverages IPFS for storing certificate data and utilizes the Pinata service for file uploads.

 ## Project Flow

-1. **User Registration**: Users connect their Ethereum wallets to the application.
+1. **User Registration**:
+   - **Connect Wallet**: Users begin by connecting their Ethereum wallets (e.g., MetaMask) to the application.
+This allows them to interact with the Ethereum blockchain and manage their NFTs.
-2. **Issuing Certificates**: Authorized issuers can upload certificate files (PDFs) and issue certificates to recipients.
-The certificate data is stored on IPFS, and the IPFS hash is saved on the blockchain as an NFT.
+   - **Account Management**: Once connected, the application retrieves the user's Ethereum account address, which is used for issuing and verifying certificates.

+2. **Issuing Certificates**:
+   - **Authorized Issuers**: Only users designated as issuers (e.g., educators or organizations) can issue certificates.
+The owner of the smart contract (usually the admin) can set or remove issuers using the `setIssuer` function in the smart contract.
+   - **Upload Certificate Files**: Authorized issuers can upload certificate files (typically in PDF format) through a user-friendly interface.
+The application uses a file input to allow issuers to select and upload their certificate files.
+   - **Store Metadata on IPFS**: When a certificate is issued, the application uploads the certificate file to IPFS using the Pinata service.
+The IPFS hash (a unique identifier for the file) is then stored on the Ethereum blockchain as part of the NFT.
+   - **Minting the NFT**: The smart contract mints a new NFT representing the certificate, associating it with the recipient's Ethereum address.
+The NFT contains metadata such as the IPFS hash, issuer address, course name, and issuance date.

-3. **Verifying Certificates**: Users can verify the authenticity of certificates by entering the token ID.
-The application fetches the certificate details from the blockchain and displays them.
+3. **Verifying Certificates**:
+   - **Input Token ID**: Users can verify the authenticity of a certificate by entering its token ID into the verification form.
+   - **Fetch Certificate Details**: Upon submission, the application calls the smart contract's `getCertificate` function, which retrieves the certificate details from the blockchain, including the IPFS hash, issuer, course name, and issuance date.
+   - **Display Certificate Information**: The application displays the retrieved certificate information to the user, allowing them to confirm its authenticity.

-4. **Viewing Certificates**: Users can view all certificates they own, along with their details.
+4. **Viewing Certificates**:
+   - **List User's Certificates**: Users can view all certificates they own by accessing the "My Certificates" section of the application.
+The application queries the smart contract to get the balance of NFTs owned by the user.
+   - **Fetch Certificate Data**: For each NFT owned, the application retrieves the corresponding certificate details from the blockchain and displays them in a user-friendly format.
+   - **View Certificate on IPFS**: Users can click on a link to view the certificate file stored on IPFS, which opens the certificate in a new tab.

 ## Technologies Used
 - **Solidity**: Smart contract development for the Ethereum blockchain.